-Two Phonics Program Choices: One is Free; The Other is Quite Affordable
+Two Phonics Program Choices: One Free; The Other Quite Affordable

-You have two choices to pick from when you try the OnTrack Reading Phonics Program.
-The first covers multisyllable decoding and is available absolutely free here on the website.
-The second, a more comprehensive program, includes the multisyllable work, but also teaches the fundamental code knowledge that every child should know if he is to become a proficient reader while also training essential phonics skills of blending, segmenting and phoneme manipulation.
+You have two choices to pick from when deciding to use the OnTrack Reading Phonics Program.
+The first emphasizes multisyllable decoding and is available absolutely free here on the website.
+The second, a more comprehensive program, includes the multisyllable work, but also teaches the fundamental code knowledge that every child should know to become a proficient reader while also training essential phonics skills of blending, segmenting and phoneme manipulation.

 Just go to the OnTrack Reading Multisyllable Method to get started.
-All of the instructions, worksheets and word lists are right there, free on the site for you to use.
-You'll find that it's the best reading curriculum available for quickly teaching a child how to successfully attack unfamiliar multisyllable words.
+All of the instructions, worksheets and word lists are right there, free on the site.
+I believe it's the best reading curriculum for quickly teaching a child how to successfully attack unfamiliar multisyllable words.

-The most difficult part of teaching a child to read words in the English language doesn't lie in the longer words.
-Instead, the real difficulty arises with the short, one-syllable words that present the greatest challenge.
-The English alphabetic code is extremely complex compared to the alphabetic code in many other languages primarily because English borrowed words, along with their spellings, from so many languages over the centuries.
-The result is that a young child, to become a proficient reader, has to learn far more material to reliably read one-syllable words accurately, compared to, say, a Spanish, French, or Italian child.
+The most difficult part of teaching a child to read English words isn't teaching him to read the longer words.
+It's all those short, one-syllable words that present the greatest challenge.
+The English alphabetic code is extremely complex compared to the alphabetic code in many other languages primarily because English borrowed words, along with their spellings, from many languages over the centuries.
+The result is that a young child, to become a proficient reader of English, has to learn far more material to reliably read one-syllable words accurately, especially compared to, say, a Spanish, French, or Italian child.

-So, the question is why not go with the free option?
-And the answer is another question: Does your child know the English alphabetic code well enough to take advantage of the multisyllable method, or will he be confused because he hasn't had sufficient reading instruction to be comfortable with the advanced code?
-That's the question you need to answer before deciding.
+Does your child know the English alphabetic code well enough to take advantage of the multisyllable method, or will he be confused because he hasn't isn't yet comfortable with the advanced code?
+That's the question you need to answer before deciding which route to take.

 How Do I Tell If My Child Knows Enough Phonics?

-But, whether you administer the tests or not, if your child struggles to read simple one-syllable and two-syllable words, or if he is uncomfortable with words containing vowel digraphs like ow, ou, ea, ie, oy, oi, etc., then he probably should go the workbook route.
+But, whether you administer the tests or not, if your child struggles to read simple one-syllable and two-syllable words, or if he is uncomfortable with words containing vowel digraphs like ow, ou, ea, ie, oy, oi, etc., then you should probably consider going the route that uses the workbook.

 What Does the Workbook Involve?